MatthewFraser22/TCP-Proxy-Server-with-Multiprocessing/README.md

 ***NOTE*****************************************
-Make sure to run our proxy only in google crome
+Make sure to run the proxy only in google crome
 ************************************************

 Step 1: get the directory of where the proxy is located